 Unlike ovarian and breast cancer, there is no clear link between endometriosis and cervical cancer.
 In fact, a handful of studies suggest that there may be a reduced risk of cervical cancer in women with endometriosis.
 The reason for this is unknown.

-Endometriosis and Other Cancers
+Endometriosis and Cancer Risk

 While one might think there may be an association with uterine endometrial cancer, this may or may not be the case.
 A recent meta-analysis (review of multiple studies) suggested no risk, while other studies have reported a significantly increased risk of endometrial cancer in women with endometriosis and adenomyosis.